ksruthi1992/ava/docs/ava_report1.md

 Main Success Scenario:

-	1.User views a recipe in Ava
+	1. User views a recipe in Ava

-	2.User wants to provide feedback by giving rating
+	2. User wants to provide feedback by giving rating

-	3.User gives rating for the recipe
+	3. User gives rating for the recipe